apache/incubator-weex/doc/source/guide/tools/toolkit.md

 # weex-toolkit

-[weex-toolkit](https://github.com/weexteam/weex-toolkit) is an official command line tool to help developers to create , debug and build their weex project.
+[weex-toolkit](https://github.com/weexteam/weex-toolkit) is an official command line tool to help developers to create, debug and build their weex project.

 ### Install
 use npm to install weex-toolkit: